tatianamargulies/Margulies-portfolio/final_project_TatianaMargulies.md

 # Method and Medium
  The project is going to be developed using shorthand as a tool to create the presentation and the tool to generate the visualizations will be mainly Tableau.
+ The reason of using shorthand is that it is powerful for presentations, it provides many functionalities and features that other platforms do not have.
+It is eye-catching for the audience so it helps to build the idea in an engaging way.
+Tableau is user-friendly as well and it provides the possibility of building dashboards if I want to compare more than one graph.